b3h3moth/UnixCentric/README.md

 ## Standard C11 (iso9899:2011) Language Programming

-The purpose of this repository is to talk about C11 (Standard ISO)
+The repository purpose is to talk about C11 (Standard ISO)

 ### bitwise Hacks